digipres/publications/ipres/ipres-2017/papers/environmental-scan-of-distributed-digital-preservation-services.md

   The study uncovers a wide range of organizations and technical variations among the nine services, but finds that they can be grouped into three basic service models.
 creators:
-- Hall, Nathan
+- Nathan Hall
-- Boock, Michael
+- Michael Boock
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:931106/download
 grand_parent: iPRES